 Come and visit Boathouse 4!
-This great family attraction has hands-on children's activites including an indoor mast climbing experience (can you ring the bell at the top?) and fantastic exhibitions!
+This great family attraction has hands-on children's activities and fantastic exhibitions!

 The building was constructed in the rearmament period before the Second World War and has also been restored and converted into a Boatbuilding Skills Training Centre and will soon be home to the International Boatbuilding College Portsmouth and Highbury College.
 These two colleges will be training a new generation of students in the techniques of traditional boatbuilding and other related skills that are still very much required today to build and conserve wooden boats.
 You can find out more about the training they offer at https://ibtcportsmouth.co.uk/

 Built within this magnificent historic building, overlooking the Boatbuilding Skills Training Centre is a new exciting exhibition “The Forgotten Craft” which tells the heroic stories of the small boats which were the backbone of the Royal Navy.
 From the wooden cutters that ferried Lord Nelson to and from his flagship, to the Cockleshell Heroes in their canoes and the powerful motorboats that helped to win the Second World War.